keving90/Sports-Reference-Data/README.md

 #### Brief Overview

 * The `football_db_scraper.py` is the main module used for scraping data.
 The `pro_football_ref_scraper` package is deprecated because it is not as efficient.
 It needs to scrape data from two different websites.
+It also has missing data when calculating fantasy points.

 * The `player.py` module includes a `Player` class used to represent an individual player and their stats.